VirtuallyCreative/ollie-ui-docs/src/pages/index.md

           - label: View Posts
             url: blog/index.html
         content: >-
-          Ollie-UI gets regular updates and has a pretty ambitious road-map for 2020.
+          Ollie-UI gets regular updates and also has a pretty ambitious road-map for 2020.
 Keep up with the latest changes, updates and most voted upon features.
+Join the development community on Spectrum.chat and help shape the future of Ollie-UI!
         title: Blog Stuff
       - actions:
           - label: Get Started